onnonsue/ble-indoor-localization-study/README.md

 # ble-indoor-localization-study
-# Risk-Aware Evacuation under Localization Uncertainty
+# Risk-Aware Evacuation Planning under Localization Uncertainty

 ## Motivation
 In emergency evacuation, inaccurate localization can be more dangerous than delayed guidance.